The directed landscape is a black noise: A strong mixing property for the landscape under spatial shifts

-\begin{proof} Without loss of generality, as in \cref{s:noisetoairy}, we may assume that $T=1$.
-By scale invariance of the directed landscape \cref{d:dl} (4), all of the intervals could be replaced by their $T^{-2/3}$-rescalings.
-This changes the value of $D$ to $T^{-2/3}D$, which respects the estimate.
+\begin{proof} Without loss of generality, we may assume that $T=1$.
+This is because by scale invariance of the directed landscape \cref{d:dl} (4), all of the intervals could be replaced by their $T^{-2/3}$-rescalings. changes the value of $D$ to $T^{-2/3}D$, which respects the estimate.

 In the case that $T=1$, the proof uses an explicit coupling construction that is very similar to the proofs of \cref{l:mixing} and \cref{p:alphamixingestimate}.
 We now sketch the details of this coupling construction.
 Without loss of generality, we assume that the intervals are ordered $I_1,J_1,I_2,J_2,...,I_N,J_N$ so that the supremum of $I_1$ is less than or equal to the infimum of $J_1$, the supremum of $J_1$ is less than the infimum of $I_2$, and so on.
 This does not lose any generality because we can always combine consecutive instances of the $I_r$ or $J_r$ without changing the value of $D$.

 We relabel $I_1,J_1,I_2,J_2,...,I_N,J_N$ as $U_1,...,U_{2N}$ and define $a_r$ to be the midpoint of the segment in the complement of $\bigcup_{i\le 2N} U_i$ that is between $U_r$ and $U_{r+1}$.
 We define a fattening of $I_{r}$ and $J_{r},$ by setting $\bar I_r:= (a_{2r-1},a_{2r})$ and $\bar J_r:= (a_{2r},a_{2r+1})$ for $r=1,...,N$.
 In this notation, we say that $a_{2N+1}:=\infty$.
 We also define $b_r,c_r$ to be those points in the segment in the complement of $\bigcup_{i\le 2N} U_i$ that is between $U_r$ and $U_{r+1}$ that are (respectively) exactly one-third and two-thirds of the way across this segment.